deptofdefense/dds.mil/content/announcements/2020-05-rogue-squadron-transitions-from-defense-innovation-unit-to-defense-digital-service.md

 image: default-media-image.png
 summary: The Transition Strengthens the DOD’s Expertise in Counter-UAS
 ---
+**Rogue Squadron Transitions from Defense Innovation Unit to Defense Digital Service**

+*The Transition Strengthens the DOD’s Expertise in Counter-UAS*

 WASHINGTON — February 12, 2020 — Rogue Squadron, a Defense Innovation Unit (DIU) team based in Mountain View, California, which develops hardware and software solutions for small unmanned aerial systems (sUAS) and counter-UAS (C-UAS) missions, will now report to the Defense Digital Service (DDS), a Department of Defense organization dedicated to providing the best in modern technical knowledge to the government.